ProgrammerManan/ScoreIQ_Automartion/Readme.md

 # Automating rubric and score generation

 The evaluation returns detailed feedback, including points earned, points missed, and comprehensive explanations.
-The part of code comprises three main components: generating automated structured rubrics, scoring responses based on these rubrics, and genrating an "Scored Rubric" based on student responce in JSON format for future visualization.
+The part of code comprises three main components: generating automated structured rubrics, scoring responses based on these rubrics, and genrating an "Scored Rubric" based on student responce in JSON format.
+### This code is ready for visualization!